College of Business Administration

 The DBER collects and disseminates socioeconomic statistics to private firms and government

-and economic characteristics of Louisiana and its component areas.
+of Louisiana and its component areas.

 The results of its quarterly forecasting model of employment by sector and other local